Vasilios Borbokis: Club career

-Born in Serres, he started his career at Apollon Kalamarias, in which he played from 1987 to 1993, when he was transferred to the then champion of Greece, AEK Athens, where played until 1997 celebrating a championship, two cups and a Super Cup.
+Borbokis started his career at Apollon Kalamarias, where he played from 1987 to 1993.
+He was then transferred to the then champions of Greece, AEK Athens, where played until 1997 celebrating a championship, two cups and a Greek Super Cup.

-In 1997 he was transferred to Sheffield United which was then playing in the Championship for a fee of €1.25M and became one of the first Greeks to play in England.
+In 1997 he was transferred to Sheffield United who were then playing in the Championship for a fee of €1.25M and became one of the first Greeks to play in England.
 He stayed at Sheffield United for two seasons, completing 55 appearances and scoring four goals, most notably his participation in the 1998 FA Cup semi-final against Newcastle.
 In this semifinal, he was faced with another Greek who was playing in England, Nikos Dabizas who was then playing in Newcastle.

-In 1999 he transferred to Derby County which played in the Premier League, managing to play in the top division of England.
-He stayed in Derby for a year, where he played in 16 games, scoring one goal in a League Cup match against Swansea, but lost his position as a key player after a jaw injury and in December 1999 he returned to Greece for PAOK.
+In 1999 he transferred to Derby County who played in the Premier League, managing to play in the top division of England.
+He stayed at Derby for a year, playing 20 games and scoring one goal in a League Cup match against Swansea.
+However, he lost his position as a key player after a jaw injury and in December 1999 he returned to Greece for PAOK.
 In PAOK he played for two seasons, winning a cup during this period.
 In the summer of 2002 Borbokis returned to AEK where he remained for two years, which time he played seven times in the Champions League, three in the good course of the 2003–03 season and another four during the 2003–04 season.

-In the 2004–05 season, Borbokis played in Cyprus with Anorthosis, with which he won the Cyprus championship, although he had an extremely small presence.
+In the 2004–05 season, Borbokis played in Cyprus with Anorthosis, with whom he won the Cyprus championship, although he had an extremely small presence.